Generic Name: Fentanyl Transdermal System (FEN ta nil)

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Follow the information that comes with fentanyl transdermal system for throwing out doses that are not needed.
 Check with your pharmacist if you have questions about how to throw out fentanyl transdermal system.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about fentanyl transdermal system, please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time fentanyl transdermal system is refilled.
+If you have any questions about fentanyl transdermal system, please talk with the doctor, pharmacist, or other health care provider.